LewisCM14/rock-paper-scissors/README.md

             * Used to define my  colour pallet for the project based of my primary colour choice.

     3. Google Fonts.
-            * Used to import the Comfortaa and Varela+Round font into the style.css file which is used on all pages throughout the project.
+            * Used to import the Space Mono and Poppins font into the style.css file which is used on all pages throughout the project.

     4. Font Awesome.
             * Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.